Open-SAI/spiderbull/README.md

 # spiderbull
-This is an primitive web crawler experiment
+This is an primitive web crawler experiment to download Springer book list available in COVID season